keyboard_arrow_up

 Gap Frame

-A type of mechanical press often utilized in applications where the stock metal form is fed by hand.
-Straight frames are ideal for progressive die and transfer die forming applications.
+A mechanical press typically used in applications where stock metal is fed manually.
+Straight-frame presses are better suited for progressive die and transfer die forming applications, ensuring higher precision and automation capabilities.

 Hydraulic Press